Step 1 – Treat Your Food

 With Relief: Add 5 teaspoons of Relief to 200ml of oil and store ready to use.

-With DigestEasy Powder: Add 1 sachet (4g) DigestEasy Powder into 500mL Rice Bran Oil or Extra Virgin Olive Oil, either of which is able to carry the ginger enzymes through the food very efficiently – not other oils.
+With DigestEasy Powder: Add 1 sachet (4g) or 1 ¼ teaspoons DigestEasy Powder into 500mL Rice Bran Oil or Extra Virgin Olive Oil, either of which is able to carry the ginger enzymes through the food very efficiently – not other oils.

 Alternatively, buy our Biohawk Ginger Oil.